dettonville/dettonville.org/content/news/2021-07-18-mapstruct-1_5_0_Beta1-is-out.md

 }
 {{< /prettify >}}

-Methods annotated with `@Condition` work in similar way as other methods (object factories, lifecycle, mapping) in MapStruct.
+Methods annotated with `@Condition` work in similar way as other methods (object factories, lifecycle, mapping) in Dettonville.
 This means that you can include the source parameter, the `@MappingTarget`, use qualifiers, define your conditions in other classes and use them via `Mapper#uses`

 For more details how conditional mapping works have a look at the [Conditional Mapping](http://dettonville.org/documentation/dev/reference/html/#conditional-mapping) section of the reference guide.